davidhq/mix-power-completion/README.md

     $ m t[TAB]
     $ m test

-There is a slight lag before completion because mix has to check what is available in current directory.
+There is a slight lag before completion because mix has to check what is available for current project.

-You can also use the normal `mix` command here instead of `m` (but the feature below doen't work with it and it doesn't make sense because we want the shortest command possible).
+You can also use the normal `mix` command here instead of `m` (but the features below won't work).

-## Power feature — shortcuts
+## Power features

+### Shortcuts

-You can invoke commands in a shorter way without pressing `tab`:
+You can invoke tasks in a shorter way without pressing `tab`:

     m      → mix help
     m a    → mix archive